Al Harrington: Golden State Warriors (2007–2008)

 Harrington warming up before a Warriors/Lakers game on March 23, 2008.

 On January 17, 2007, Harrington was dealt to the Golden State Warriors along with teammates Stephen Jackson, Šarūnas Jasikevičius, and Josh Powell for Troy Murphy, Mike Dunleavy Jr., Ike Diogu, and Keith McLeod.

 New York Knicks (2008–2010)

+Harrington battles Kobe Bryant for position during a 2009 game.

 On November 21, 2008, Harrington was traded to the New York Knicks in exchange for Jamal Crawford.
 In his two seasons with the Knicks, he played the best basketball of his career, but did not reach the playoffs in either season.
 In 140 games (66 starts), he averaged 19.2 points, 5.9 rebounds, 1.4 assists and 1.0 steals in 32.7 minutes per game.

 Denver Nuggets (2010–2012)

 On July 15, 2010, Harrington signed a multi-year deal with the Denver Nuggets.
 During the 2010–11 season, he averaged 10.5 points, 4.5 rebounds, and 1.4 assists in 22.8 minutes per game.
 The Nuggets finished 50–32, fifth best in the Western Conference and second in the Northwest Division.
 The Oklahoma City Thunder defeated the Nuggets in five games in the first round of the 2011 playoffs.